menu

 Also of interest is that St. Louis Park has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.33% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 21.26% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 St. Louis Park, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.

-The per capita income in St. Louis Park in 2018 was $55,737, which is wealthy relative to Minnesota and the nation.
-This equates to an annual income of $222,948 for a family of four.
+The per capita income in St. Louis Park in 2018 was $60,434, which is wealthy relative to Minnesota and the nation.
+This equates to an annual income of $241,736 for a family of four.
+However, St. Louis Park contains both very wealthy and poor people as well.

 The most common language spoken in St. Louis Park is English.
 Other important languages spoken here include Spanish and African languages.